hspazio/hspazio.github.io/_posts/2017-11-06-ruby-concurrency-patterns-pool-of-workers.markdown

 end
 {% endhighlight %}

 The WorkerPool code will then need to be changed by initializing workers without passing in the shared queue.
-Also the `<<` method needs to be rewritten because:
-1. It does not push to the shared queue
-2. It chooses which workers to assign the job to according to the scheduling algorithm
-3. It closes the pool by pushing the `:done` signal to each workers

 Given that we want to implement different scheduling algorithms we could isolate the scheduler's responsibility from the WorkerPool by creating a new Scheduler class that the WorkerPool will delegate to for dispatching the jobs.
 We'll use composition!

 {% highlight ruby %}